Troubleshooting environmental issues with Performance Analysis dashboards

 Create analysis projects

-The entities and metrics you can add to your analysis project depends on the SolarWinds products installed on your Orion server.
+The entities and metrics you can add to your troubleshooting project depends on the SolarWinds products installed on your Orion server.

-- Metrics marked with a rocket ship can collect real-time metrics.
+- Poll metrics marked with a rocket ship in real-time.

-- The data line may not fully extend to the right of the chart because it is based on the last polling time.
+- The data line may not extend to the end of the chart because it is based on the last polling time.

 Create analysis projects from the Performance Analysis dashboard